valentinradu/Trellis/README.md

 ### Middlewares

-Middlewares are getting called before/after *any* of the workers start/finish processing an action.
+Middlewares are getting called before/after *any* of the reducers start/finish processing an action.

-- The `pre(action:)` method is called before the workers start processing an action and it's mostly used to redirect the action to another action flow.
+- The `pre(action:)` method is called before the reducers start processing an action and it's mostly used to redirect the action to another action flow.
-- The `post(action:)` method is called after all the workers finished processing the action.
+- The `post(action:)` method is called after all the reducers finished processing the action.
-- The `failure(action:, error:)` methods is called when any of the workers raise an error.
+- The `failure(action:, error:)` methods is called when any of the reducers raise an error.

 ```swift
 /// An example of a middleware blocking all user actions until a authenticated user is present